jjarmoc/csaw2012_cert_app/solution/writeup.md

 This leaves the crypto as our sole (hopefully) vuln.
 Let's look at how certs are generated.

-Again in the /cert/generate route, we see that after a few sanity checks (username is specified, and there's not an existing user with this name, etc.) we end up with the following call;
+Again in the /cert/generate route, we see that after a few sanity checks (username is specified, and there's not an existing user with this name, etc.) we end up with the following call
+'''ruby
 	user = User.generate(params[:name], params[:pw])
+'''

-In /lib/User.rb, we see the code for the User.generate function;
+In /lib/User.rb, we see the code for the User.generate function
+'''ruby
 	def self.generate(name = "", pw = nil)
 		@@db = Connection.new.db('CertStore').collection('Users')
 		@@ca = CA.new()